-9. Do you think there are any character or personality similarities in the thoughts and actions of Odysseus and people in the world today?
+9 Do you think there are any character or personality similarities between Odysseus and people in the world today?
 It may sound strange, but I did not really "connect" to the challenges that Odysseus faced until after 9/11.
 When I worked on the Odyssey before that event, I had a hard time identifying with the terror and catastrophe that Odysseus and his men had to endure.
 After 9/11, however, I not only identified with their feelings of terror, but I understand the value of keeping one's head and braving the unknown.
 I felt that our country collectively behaved as Odysseus.

-10. Why did you decide to write the Odyssey series?
+10 Why did you decide to write Tales from the Odyssey?

-After the stories of the Old and New Testament, Homer's lliad and Odyssey are arguably the most significant stories in the literature of the Western world.
-It's essential to know them, if you want to understand literary and philosophical references.
-For years, I've wanted to retell the Odyssey-not only to help young people know and enjoy the story, but so I could become deeply involved with it.
+After the stories of the Old and New Testaments, Homer's Iliad and Odyssey are arguably the most significant stories in the literature of the Western world.
+It's essential to know them if you want to understand literary and philosophical references.
+For years I've wanted to retell the Odyssey-not only to help young people know and enjoy the story, but so I could become deeply involved with it.

-11. Why did you decide to write a series of books instead of one, large book?
+11 Why did you decide to write a series of books instead of one large book?